A well-organized office saves time and makes for a happier you — and happier co-workers.

 Automatic Sync for All Devices

-Speaking of smartphones, business owners and employees alike are using multiple devices — perhaps a desktop computer, tablet and smartphone per person, all in the same day.
+Business owners and employees alike are using multiple devices — perhaps a desktop computer, tablet and smartphone per person, all in the same day.
 Cloud file storage or at least the ability to automatically sync files is essential to save time and avoid confusion from not having the most recent file.

 Upgrade Computers for Memory and Speed